PNNL-Comp-Mass-Spec/InfernoRDN/Readme_Updating_R_Functions.txt

 Inferno_ggplots.RData is historical and is no longer used.

 1) Start RStudio

-2) Choose Session, Load Workspace, and open Inferno_stdplots.RData or Inferno.RData, depending on your needs
+* If previous code was loaded, use "Close All" on the File menu

+2) On the Session menu, choose "Load Workspace"
+* Open Inferno_stdplots.RData or Inferno.RData

-3) The Environment pane lists the available functions, for example plot_hist
+3) The Environment pane lists the available functions, for example plot_hist or QRollup.proteins

-4) To view the function body for function plot_hist, go to the console tab, type "plot_hist", then press Enter
+4) To view the function body for a function go to the console tab, then use View()

-5) Now copy the function body and paste in the R Script tab (optionally use File, New File, R Script)
-   Example code to copy/paste
+* View(plot_hist)
+* View(QRollup.proteins)

+5) Optionally open an existing .R file using "Open file" from the "File" menu

+6) After editing the function, you can update the copy stored in the .RData file by adding the function name and <- like this:

+plot_hist <-
   function(data,
-                ncols = 2,
+           ncols = 2)
+  {
      etc.
   }

-6) After editing the function, you can update the copy stored in the .RData file by adding the function name and <- like this: plot_hist <- function(data, ncols = 2, etc.
-       }

 Next, click "Source" (for Source the Active Document) and a new command will run in the console to update the .RData file.

+source('~/Projects/_CommunityApplications/InfernoRDN/Rscripts/Rollup/QRollUp.R')

 7) If you add or remove parameters from the function header, you can verify that the changes were stored when you "sourced" the script by hovering your mouse over the function definition column in the Environment tab and examining the function parameters listed.

-   Changes may also be verified by typing the function name in the console tab
+Changes may also be verified by typing the function name in the console tab (without parentheses):
-   again:

 plot_hist

-8) When done updating functions, choose Session, Save Workspace As ... and overwrite the original .RData file that you opened
+8) When done updating functions, choose Session, Save Workspace As ... and overwrite the original .RData file that you opened.
+This runs command

+save.image("~/Projects/_CommunityApplications/InfernoRDN/Rscripts/Inferno.RData")

-== Loading Inferno Files into RStudio ==
+== Loading All InfernoRDN Scripts Into RStudio ==

-The .dnt files created by Inferno when you use Save Session are simply R session files.
-These files can be loaded into RStudio using Session, "Load workspace".
-This allows you to further analyze the data using R.
+Use the following steps to load every InfernoRDN script into RStudio
-1) Start RStudio
+* Start RStudio
-2) Use Session, "Load Workspace" and load your .dnt file
+* Under the "Session" menu choose "Load workspace".
+** Select a .dnt file saved from InfernoRDN
-3) Again use "Load Workspace" two more times, loading Inferno.RData and Inferno_stdplots.RData
+* Use "Load Workspace" two more times
+** Load Inferno.RData
+** Load Inferno_stdplots.RData